 Where to Stay

 For the ultimate experience, consider staying at the Marina Bay Sands Hotel.
 A night in one of its three 550m tall towers will set you back NZ$380-500 but there are plenty of perks.
 Book through the hotel and score a significant discount compared to online booking sites.
 If you are a Sands member or recognised high roller, use your pull and perks to get discounts and upgrades.

 If your venue of choice is Resorts World, consider staying at one of the four top-flight hotels on Sentosa.
 Crockfords, above the casino, will lighten your bankroll by a cool NZ$500-750 per night.
 But then you just need to take the lift down to the tables.

 Access to casinos in Singapore is free for foreigners above the age of 21.
 Be sure to bring along your passport or other official ID.
 Singaporeans and permanent residents pay a stiff “levy” for theprivilege of playing, a business model designed to boost government revenues and discourage local gambling.
-Now the Singapore casino levy is and elsewhere.
-Problem gambling rates in Singapore are reported to be among , with guidance similar to those in place in highly regulated New Zealand.
+Now the Singapore casino levy is a model for emulation in Japan and elsewhere.
+Problem gambling rates in Singapore are reported to be among the lowest in the world, with responsible gambling guidance similar to those in place in highly regulated New Zealand.

 Singapore, though tourist-friendly, is big on law and order.
 Cameras are everywhere, and nowhere more than in its casinos.
-Try to cheat, skim or scam and you almost certainly .
+Try to cheat, skim or scam and you almost certainly will be caught.

 What to Wear

 A night at one of Singapore’s city casinos is a dress-up occasion, although relatively casual compared to black-tie Monte Carlo.
 Shorts, T-shirts, slippers or flip-flops will get you a polite but firm refusal at the door.